 Some of the take-home messages may also catch the eye of more seasonned useR! attendees, instructors, people looking into changing their careers to data science, and event organizers.
 Yeah, I am old enough to wear a lot of hats.
 Disclaimer: I am also very (maybe too) opinionated.

-It is likely this will turn out to be a long post.
-This is Part I including Monday and Tuesday, the two days before useR got officially started.
-I am foreseeing another part with memories from Wednesday to Friday that I hope to post in the upcoming days.
+It is a long post that made it only to include Monday and Tuesday, the two days before useR got officially started.
+I was foreseeing another part with memories from Wednesday to Friday, but life got in the way.

 Monday and Tuesday: pre-useR! stuff